Ensono/amido.github.io/docs/getting_started_dev_java.md

    auth.isEnabled=true
    ```

-   then clients will need to pass an `Authorization` header containing the Bearer token as part of the endpoint request.
+   then clients will need to pass an `Authorization` header containing the Bearer token generated from Auth0 as part of the endpoint request.
 If the value
    is set to `false` then no authorization is required.

 #### AUTH0 CONFIGURATION PROPERTIES

-   Auth0 console will have Application and API configuration.
+   If using Auth0 for authorization, Auth0 itself will need to be configured with both an API definition and an associated Application.
+   There are corresponding configuration values required for the Stacks application, within the `auth.properties` file, e.g.

    ```text
     auth0.issuer=https://amidostacks.eu.auth0.com/
     auth0.apiAudience=https://amidostacks.eu.auth0.com/api/v2/
    ```

+   These parameters are used to verify that the JWT supplied in the Authorization header of a request is valid.

 ### IDE GUIDELINES